History of Somaliland: Early modern period

 In the early modern period, successor states to the Adal Sultanate began to flourish in Somaliland, and by the 1600s the Somali lands split into numerous clan states, among them the Isaaq.
 These successor states continued the tradition of castle-building and seaborne trade established by previous Somali empires.

 These included the Isaaq Sultanate led by the Guled dynasty.
 The Isaaq Sultanate was established in 1750 and was a Somali sultanate that ruled parts of the Horn of Africa during the 18th and 19th centuries.
 It spanned the territories of the Isaaq clan, descendants of the Banu Hashim clan, in modern-day Somaliland and Ethiopia.
 The sultanate was governed by the Rer Guled branch established by the first sultan, Sultan Guled Abdi, of the Eidagale clan.

 According to oral tradition, prior to the Guled dynasty the Isaaq clan-family were ruled by a dynasty of the Tolje'lo branch starting from, descendants of Ahmed nicknamed Tol Je'lo, the eldest son of Sheikh Ishaaq's Harari wife.
 There were eight Tolje'lo rulers in total who ruled for centuries starting from the 13th century.
 The last Tolje'lo ruler Boqor Harun (Boqor Haaruun), nicknamed Dhuh Barar (Dhuux Baraar) was overthrown by a coalition of Isaaq clans.
 The once strong Tolje'lo clan were scattered and took refuge amongst the Habr Awal with whom they still mostly live.

 The modern Guled Dynasty of the Isaaq Sultanate was established in the middle of the 18th century by Sultan Guled of the Eidagale line of the Garhajis clan.
 His coronation took place after the victorious battle of Lafaruug in 1749 in which his father, a religious mullah Chief Abdi Chief Eisa successfully led the Isaaq in battle and defeated the Absame tribes who were allied to Garaad Dhuh Barar near Berbera where a century earlier the Isaaq clan expanded into.
 After witnessing his leadership and courage, the Isaaq chiefs recognized his father Abdi who refused the position instead relegating the title to his underage son Guled while the father acted as the regent until the son came of age.
-Guled was crowned the as the first Sultan of the Isaaq clan in July 1750.
+Guled was crowned as the first Sultan of the Isaaq clan in July 1750.
 Sultan Guled thus ruled the Isaaq up until his death in 1808.